 The Shining Hill Phase 2 development site on St. John’s Sideroad west is now under construction.
-In order to accommodate the 90 (now 91) lots, more than 500 trees have (according to the Town) been removed and wildlife habitat destroyed.
+In order to accommodate the 90 (now 91) lots, approximately 500 trees have (according to Shining Hill’s environmental report) been removed and wildlife habitat destroyed.

 A large pond has been drained, rendering its resident wildlife, at best, homeless.
 The site plan appears to show two partial lots proposed in its place.
 Tree loss and removal of ponds was barely even mentioned in the Town’s reports to the public over the course of three meetings: Public Planning, General Committee and Council.
 One would have to dig deeper into consultant studies to find such details.

 In preparation for the new St. Anne’s school and the next phase of residential development, a larger pond beside the school was also approved for removal.
 Of note, an environmental study produced as part of that next Shining Hill (Phase 3) application (immediately to the east of the Phase 2 lands), describes the pond as potentially containing “sensitive wildlife species”.
 A Muskrat lodge and two muskrats were also identified in the pond during the same study.
 Tannery Creek is being re-aligned on the premise that this will improve the Creek’s health in the long-term.
 However, immediate loss of wildlife habitat will have to occur.

 It begs the question, can wildlife, particularly at-risk species such as the Snapping Turtle, recover from such an assault on a local population?
 The Town’s website comments that the restoration will replicate “natural stream functions if left untouched over time”.
 Yet, many of Canada’s at-risk species no longer have the luxury of time.
 Populations are decreasing right now.